 Income from copyrights and industrial property right

-Based on type of the original work different statutory deduction are given from 25 % form performance art related to popular music up to 60% for sculptors.
+Based on the type of the original work different statutory deductions are given from 25 % for forms of performance art related to popular music up to 60% for sculptors.
 Alternatively, taxpayers can also opt for itemized deduction instead of availing the standard deduction.

 Capital gains for individuals

-Refer to the gains from sales of securities, share of capital and real estate i.e. the difference between their sales price and purchase price.
+These refers to the gains from sales of securities, shares of capital and real estate, i.e. the difference between their sales price and purchase price.
 The tax base is 70% of the earned capital gains.
 Capital gains are subject to 10% tax payable in advance.
-Capital losses from sale of securities could be offset against capital gains in the next three years.
-Capital gains from sales of immovable property sold after three years as of the acquiring date are not subject to taxation.
+Capital losses from the sale of securities could be offset against capital gains in the next three years.
+Capital gains from sales of immovable property sold after three years as of the acquiring date are not subject to tax.

 Gains from games of chance for individuals

-income from games of chance and other prize games (TV quizzes, competitions, etc..) are taxable income, the tax is payable on the total gain at 10% tax rate.
-The tax is not paid in case the single realized gain is under MKD 5,000 (c. euro 81,0), and
+- income from games of chance and other prize games (TV quizzes, competitions, etc..) are taxable income, the tax is payable on the total gain at a 10% tax rate.
+The tax is not paid in case the single realized gain is under MKD 5,000 (c. euro 81,0); and

-income form games of chance from casino, betting and slot machine clubs are taxable income.
-Tax base is single payment of income less the amount of the single payment on the basis of which realized income.
+- income from games of chance from casino, betting and slot machine clubs are taxable income.

-Tax shall not be withheld on the following revenues: transfer of the profit of the permanent establishment/branch of a foreign legal entity in Macedonia, for which profit tax has been previously paid; revenue from interest on debt instruments issued and/or guaranteed by the Macedonian Government, the National Bank of Macedonia and banks or other financial institutions acting as a representative of the Macedonian Government; income from interest on deposits in a bank located in Macedonia; and income from intermediation or consulting regarding government securities on the international financial market.
+Tax shall not be withheld on the following payments: transfer of the profit of the permanent establishment/branch of a foreign legal entity in Macedonia, for which profit tax has been previously paid (no branch remittance tax), revenue from interest on debt instruments issued and/or guaranteed by the Macedonian Government, the National Bank of Macedonia and banks or other financial institutions acting as a representative of the Macedonian Government, income from interest on deposits in a bank located in Macedonia and income from intermediation or consulting regarding government securities on the international financial market.

 The withholding tax rate is 10% and is levied on the gross income, subject to the application of a double tax treaty.